How To Protect Your Privacy Online

 Motherboard actually had an interesting article pointing out that VPNs actually aren't all that great for routine browsing: https://motherboard.vice.com/e... [vice.com]

-and some sites won't load [Re:VPNs aren't all that (Score:2)
+and some sites won't load [Re:VPNs aren't all that (Score:3)

 To summarize the article linked by the parent: "Wahh, encryption slows down my 100GB connection and evil Republicans broke the Internet.
 I shouldn't have to use encryption because it's inconvenient and makes it harder for me to watch Netflix."